-- our ability to compete in the market for wireless broadband data access products, products relating to the Internet of Things ("IoT"), and telematics, vehicle tracking and fleet management products; - our ability to develop and timely introduce new products successfully; - our dependence on a small number of customers for a substantial portion of our revenues; - our ability to execute on our corporate development activities without distracting or disrupting our business operations; - our ability to integrate the operations of R.E.R.
-Enterprises, Inc. ("RER") and its wholly-owned subsidiary and principal operating asset, Feeney Wireless, LLC (collectively, "FW"), DigiCore Holdings Limited ("DigiCore" or "Ctrack"), and any business, products, technologies or personnel that we may acquire in the future, including: (i) our ability to retain key personnel from the acquired company or business and (ii) our ability to realize the anticipated benefits of the acquisition; - our ability to introduce and sell new products that comply with current and evolving industry standards and government regulations; - our ability to develop and maintain strategic relationships to expand into new markets; - our ability to properly manage the growth of our business to avoid significant strains on our management and operations and disruptions to our business; - our reliance on third parties to procure components and manufacture our products; - · our ability to accurately forecast customer demand and order the manufacture and timely delivery of sufficient product quantities; - our reliance on sole source suppliers for some components used in our products; - the continuing impact of uncertain global economic conditions on the demand for our products; - our ability to be cost competitive while meeting time-to-market requirements for our customers; - our ability to meet the product performance needs of our customers in both mobile broadband and IoT markets; - · demand for broadband wireless access to enterprise networks and the Internet; - demand for fleet and vehicle management software-as-a-service telematics solutions; - · our dependence on wireless telecommunication operators delivering acceptable wireless services; - the outcome of any pending or future litigation, including intellectual property litigation; - infringement claims with respect to intellectual property contained in our products; - · our continued ability to license necessary third-party technology for the development and sale of our products; - the introduction of new products that could contain errors or defects; - · doing business abroad, including foreign currency risks;
+- our ability to compete in the market for products relating to the Internet of Things ("IoT"), including telematics, vehicle tracking and fleet management products: - our ability to develop and timely introduce new products successfully; - our dependence on a small number of customers for a substantial portion of our revenues; - our ability to execute on our corporate development activities without distracting or disrupting our business operations; - our ability to integrate the operations of R.E.R.
+Enterprises, Inc. ("RER") and its wholly-owned subsidiary and principal operating asset, Feeney Wireless, LLC (collectively, "FW"), DigiCore Holdings Limited ("DigiCore" or "Ctrack"), and any business, products, technologies or personnel that we may acquire in the future, including: (i) our ability to retain key personnel from the acquired company or business and (ii) our ability to realize the anticipated benefits of the acquisition; - · our ability to successfully complete the proposed restructuring and the sale of our mobile broadband business; - our ability to introduce and sell new products that comply with current and evolving industry standards and government regulations; - our ability to develop and maintain strategic relationships to expand into new markets; - our ability to properly manage the growth of our business to avoid significant strains on our management and operations and disruptions to our business; - · our reliance on third parties to procure components and manufacture our products; - our ability to accurately forecast customer demand and order the manufacture and timely delivery of sufficient product quantities; - · our reliance on sole source suppliers for some components used in our products; - · the continuing impact of uncertain global economic and/or industry-specific conditions on the demand for our products; - · our ability to be cost competitive while meeting time-to-market requirements for our customers; - our ability to meet the product performance needs of our customers; - demand for fleet and vehicle management software-as-a-service telematics solutions; - our dependence on wireless telecommunication operators delivering acceptable wireless services; - ullet the outcome of any pending or future litigation, including intellectual property litigation; - infringement claims with respect to intellectual property contained in our products; - our continued ability to license necessary third-party technology for the development and sale of our products; - the introduction of new products that could contain errors or defects;

-- our ability to make focused investments in research and development; and - our ability to hire, retain and manage additional qualified personnel to maintain and expand our business.
+- doing business abroad, including foreign currency risks; - our ability to make focused investments in research and development; and - · our ability to hire, retain and manage additional qualified personnel to maintain and expand our business.